aabidali641/aabidali641/README.md

 ---

+### ✨ Fun Facts

+- 🎯 I aim to be a top Software Engineer in a product-based company
+- 😄 I believe in _Code.
+Eat.
+Sleep.
+Repeat._
+- ❤️ I love helping juniors & building meaningful projects.

+---

-> ✨ “Success doesn't come from what you do occasionally, it comes from what you do consistently.”
+**> ✨ “Success doesn't come from what you do occasionally, it comes from what you do consistently.”**